Contrastive Cross-domain Recommendation in Matching: Appendix

 \subsubsection{Online Efficiency}

 Real-world matching should deal with more than million-level candidates, where a linear prediction complexity w.r.t. the huge corpus size is unacceptable \cite{zhu2018learning}.
 In CCDR, all embedding-based retrievals are conducted via the node embedding similarities learned in Eq. (\ref{eq.L_all}), which can be pre-calculated in offline as stated in Sec. \ref{sec.online_deployment}.
 The top-100 nearest items for all heterogeneous nodes are also pre-indexed in offline for efficiency.
-Therefore, we do not need to calculate $sim(\cdot,\cdot)$ in online, and the online computation mainly locates in the indexing (finding top-100 nearest item embeddings via indexes) and sorting part (selecting the final top-500 items via $s_i$) of Eq. (\ref{eq.item_channel}) to Eq. (\ref{eq.all_score}).
-We have an industry-level online indexer with cache technologies, which could largely accelerate the indexing part to $O(1)$ and make sure it won't become a computation bottleneck.
-Since we have six channels and select top-$100$ nearest items for each heterogeneous object, the computation complexity of the indexing part is nearly $O(600n)$ ($n$ is the length of the user historical behavior).
-Similarly, the sorting part is $O(\log(6\times100\times n))$.
-In conclusion, the overall online computation complexity of CCDR is approximately $O(\log(600n)+600n)$, and the maximum user behavior length $n$ is $200$.
-As for the memory cost, CCDR only needs space to store the nearest neighbor indexes for all nodes in the diversified preference network, which is acceptable for an industrial large-scale recommendation system.
+Therefore, we do not need to calculate $sim(\cdot,\cdot)$ in online, and the online computation cost mainly locates in the indexing (finding top-100 nearest item embeddings via indexes) and sorting part (selecting the final top-500 items via $s_i$) of Eq. (\ref{eq.item_channel}) to Eq. (\ref{eq.all_score}).
+We have an industry-level online indexer with cache technologies, which could largely accelerate the indexing part to nearly $O(1)$ and make sure it won't become a computation bottleneck.
+Since we have six channels and select top-$100$ nearest items for each heterogeneous object, the computation complexity of the indexing part is nearly $O(600n)$ ($n$ is the length of the user historical behavior, and the maximum user behavior length $n$ is $200$).
+Similarly, the sorting part is $O(\log(600n))$.
+In conclusion, the overall online computation complexity is acceptable, and contrastive learning won't bring in additional online computation.
+As for the memory cost, CCDR only needs space to store the top-N nearest neighbor indexes for all nodes, which is acceptable for an industrial large-scale recommendation system.